Konic-NLP/Konic-NLP.github.io/_pages/about.md

 A  Method  and  System  of  Automatic  Lexical  Analysis  for  Ancient  Chinese.  (the  3 rd   applicant).2019.
 No.CN201910085019.3

-<br>code projects on Github</br>
+<br>Code projects on Github</br>
 =======
 ## Natural Language Processing

-- text classification with XLNET, logistic regression, BI-LSTM/SVM with embeddings.
+- Text classification with XLNET, logistic regression, BI-LSTM/SVM with embeddings.
 The data including a hotel reviews and SemEval shared task 4 for 'Don't Petronize Me' detection.
 The implementation with pytorch, keras, tensorflow, sklearn.
 [repo](https://github.com/Konic-NLP/text-classification)